 This innate love of mushrooms is shared by just about every culture on earth – why?
 Because these mysterious organisms contain powerful medicines that can keep you free of illness.

 Perhaps the most fascinating aspect of mushrooms is that they are considered to be modulators.
-This means that they are able to go into your body and detect where things are out of balance – and then correct the issue by boosting certain organ systems while calming others.
+This means that they go into your body and detect where things are out of balance – and then correct the issue by boosting certain organ systems.

 Fun fact – There are well over a million species of mushrooms in the world, but less than 2% of them have been studied for their medicinal value.
 Thankfully, the 400 or so mushrooms that are deemed “medicinal” have had a huge impact on human health – not only from an herbalist’s perspective but in modern medicine as well.